junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in Senate
 - 2013-02-14 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced in Senate: CR S784-785)
 - 2013-02-14 — Sponsor introductory remarks on measure.
 (CR S784)
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-72.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-72.
+- 2013-07-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 129.